-The College offers graduate theological degrees: a professional Doctor of Ministry (DMin), an academic Master's Degree (MTh), Preparation in Diaconal Ministry (Diploma BTh, MTS), a Master of Theological Studies (MTS) for lay persons, a Master of Arts in Spirituality and Liturgy, a Master of Arts in Social Transformation Ministry, and a Masters of Religious Education.
-Enquiries may be directed to the office (439-7311).
+The College offers graduate theological degrees: a professional Doctor of Ministry (DMin), an academic Master's Degree (MTh), Preparation in Diaconal Ministry (Diploma BTh, MTS), a Master of Theological Studies (MTS) for lay persons, a Master of Arts in Spirituality and Liturgy, a Master of Arts in Social Transformation Ministry, and a Masters of Arts in Pastoral Psychology and Counselling.
+Enquiries may be directed to the office (780) 439-7311.

-226.2 Off-Campus College
+Off-Campus College 226.2